 Go to this section in Credit Karma Tax: Health Savings Account (HSA)

-For 2018, you can contribute to $3,450 for self-only HDHP coverage, and a maximum of $6,900 for family HDHP coverage.
-If you’re an eligible individual who is 55 or older by the end of the tax year, you may contribute an additional $1000.
+For 2018, contribution limits are $3,450 for self-only HDHP coverage, and a maximum of $6,900 for family HDHP coverage.
+If you’re an eligible individual who is 55 or older by the end of the tax year, you may qualify to contribute an additional $1,000.

-You may want to consider reviewing the HSA section even if you don’t recall making any contributions to your HSA during the tax year.
-Your employer might have contributed to an HSA directly from your W-2 (box 12, code W).
-Additionally, if you withdrew money from the HSA account or if you’ve received a Form 1099-SA, you should complete the HSA distributions section in Credit Karma Tax.
+You may want to consider reviewing the HSA section of Credit Karma Tax even if you don’t recall making any contributions to your HSA during the tax year.
+Your employer might have contributed to an HSA directly from your W-2 (box 12, code W), completing the HSA section of Credit Karma Tax will allow the software to determine which of your contributions (if any) can be excluded from your income and if you have excess contributions.

 Go to this section in Credit Karma Tax: HSA Distributions